 - Ability to execute in a pressured environment.

 - Excellent written, oral and interpersonal communication, and management/supervisory skills.

 - Appreciation of liberal arts curriculum.

-- Valid driver's license and ability to travel of behalf of the Salisbury Center to develop relationships with employers, alumni, alumnae and parents.
+- Valid Driver's License and ability to travel on behalf of the Salisbury Center to develop relationships with employers, alumni, alumnae and parents.

 - Required technical knowledge: Proficiency in Microsoft Word, Excel, desktop database programs.

 This is a full-time, 12-month, benefits-eligible administrative salaried position.
 Normal campus hours of work are 8:30 a.m. to 5:00 p.m.
 This position description is not all-inclusive, as other tasks or responsibilities may be assigned.

 Review of applications will begin immediately and continue until the position is filled.
 Interested applicants should send a cover letter, resume and the names with contact information for three references to: